ecdye/zram-config/README.md

 Please note that just running the `zramctl` command to test if it is present will not work unless the zram kernel module has already been loaded.
 The kernel module is automatically loaded by zram-config, so even though it may seem like `zramctl` is not installed when attempting to test before running it actually is.

+#### Raspberry Pi 4 8GB compatibility

+The Raspberry Pi 4 8GB model can exhibit issues with zram due to a Linux kernel bug.
+This bug has been fixed as of Raspberry Pi Kernel version 1.20210527.
+See [raspberrypi/linux@cef3970381](https://github.com/raspberrypi/linux/commit/cef397038167ac15d085914493d6c86385773709) for more details about the issue.

 ### Performance